-The goal is to find anyons whose braid group gives rise to 'universal' gates so that any quantum circuit can be expressed in terms of elements in the braid group.
+The goal is to find anyons whose braid group gives rise to 'universal' gates (see next unit) so that any quantum circuit can be expressed in terms of elements in the braid group.
 Whether this can be done depends on the type of anyon models.
 For example, Fibonacci anyons are universal, but Ising anyons are not.